Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 ```clojure
 (sum 2 5) -> 7
 ```
-To understand what macro *defn* is doing under the hood let's try to define a *sum* function using a *def* special form. *Def* declares a global *Var* (similar to a variable in JS) with the name *sum* (symbol)  and we assign to it an anonymous function.
+To understand what macro *defn* is doing under the hood let's try to define a *sum* function using a *def* special form. *Def* declares a global *Var* (similar to a variable in JS) with the name *sum* (symbol data type)  and we assign to it an anonymous function.
 So *defn* macro is a "syntactical sugar" to make our code more concise and clean.
 ```clojure
 (def sum
   (fn [a b] (+ a b)))